gpuweb/gpuweb/proposals/sized-binding-arrays.md

 Note that this is *not* the addition of "bindless" which would allow dynamically indexing an unbounded amount of resources.
 Bindless requires hardware support that's missing in many devices that WebGPU supports.
 Fixed-sized binding arrays are more limited, but enjoy ubiquitous hardware support.
-However this proposal is a stepping stone towards bindless as the `bindingCount`, `binding_array` and other concept can be extended for bindless in the future.
+However this proposal is a stepping stone towards bindless as the `bindingArraySize`, `binding_array` and other concept can be extended for bindless in the future.

 Hardware may have constraints around what kind of indexing is allowed in binding arrays: const-expression, uniform, or non-uniform indexing.
 The choice done for indexing uniformity influences what level of emulation will need to happen in implementations.